suryavip/selection_controller/README.md

 }
 ```

-And you have some `User`s as an option:
+And you have some `User`s as options:
 ```dart
 List<User> users = [
 	User(id: 'u0', name: 'James', age: 24), // adult